PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 `3 passed in 4.22s`.
 Scoped Ruff, syntax compilation, and `git diff --check` passed.
 No Tier corpus conversion was run.

+The indexed dual-statistics checkpoint moves the next normalization family to `passes/instance_norm_dual_stats_layout.py`.
+Audit proved that neither branch is the standard decomposed InstanceNorm core: one reduces spatial axes and one reduces all non-batch axes, and both use
+`SUB -> square -> Mean -> variance factor -> epsilon -> SQRT ->
+DIV(centered,std) -> scale`.
+The owner therefore keeps a dedicated path matcher and shares only typed constant, tensor-contract, metadata, and graph-index utilities.
+This prevents a superficially similar topology from being assigned the standard reciprocal/MUL normalization semantics.

+The two branches feed blend ADD, gamma MUL, and beta ADD.
+Spatial axes are planned together as `[1,2]`; global `[1,2,3]` axes are validated unchanged.
+Branch scales and direct gamma/beta constants use one grouped coefficient transaction, so shared constants update once and unrelated consumers receive a deterministic clone.
+Exact `[1,C,1,1]` gamma/beta Reshapes from rank-one or rank-two vectors are validated through their producer, shape constant, source, consumer, dtype, quantization, and graph order, then bypassed and removed.
+Variance factors and epsilon values must be finite, nonnegative scalar FLOAT16/FLOAT32 constants.

+Direct mode removes the input/output Transposes and gives beta ADD the former NHWC output name.
+Residual mode additionally validates and removes an independent NHWC-to-NCHW residual bridge, lifts the residual ADD to NHWC, and uses that ADD as the preserved output producer.
+Its old NCHW output contract is validated and permuted before rename, preventing dynamic-axis contamination.
+The historical function name mentions Resize, but no Resize is required by the legacy boundary; later ordered consumers, fan-out, and repeated input slots are preserved.

+The owner validates complete producer/consumer multiplicity, dependency order, public boundaries, shape/signature, dtype, quantization, typed constants, coefficient ownership, optional Reshape removal, and output rename before any mutation.
+It uses a graph-order candidate scan, one differential `ModelIRGraphIndex`, a 32-rewrite ceiling, success-only pruning, and Session `LayoutState` synchronization.
+The former 712-line lowerer mutator is now a 19-line dispatcher; all four production calls pass LayoutState and the repeated normalization loop shares `residual_graph_index` with the preceding owners.

+Focused coverage includes forty-eight FLOAT16/FLOAT32 numerical-equivalence variants across direct, residual-input, and produced-residual tails; direct and produced main sources; shared/separate positive, negative, and arbitrarily permuted axes; commuted operands; scalar/NCHW scales; direct and vector-Reshape gamma/beta;
+six dynamic-signature modes; downstream fan-out and repeated slots without Resize; already-NHWC coefficients; shared-axis cloning; one coefficient shared by all four affine sites; capped multi-chain execution; 143 transactional unsafe contracts; clone collision; and preflight/no-index behavior.
+The new owner and all indexed InstanceNorm owner groups passed with `792 passed in 2.40s`.
+The full architecture suite passed with `179 passed in 53.94s`; thirteen selected InstanceNorm direct-builder tests passed with `13 passed, 742 deselected in 1.51s`; TensorFlow-import-blocked import, direct conversion, and `-cotof` passed sequentially with `3 passed in 4.45s`.
+Scoped Ruff, syntax compilation, and `git diff --check` passed.
+No Tier corpus conversion was run.

 ## Failing tests and known issues

 - No newly failing focused test is known at this checkpoint.